Carbon Capture and Storage: From Smart Infrastructure Adaptation to Nature-Based Solutions

 These methods, or the combination of them, could drastically reduce emissions and bring Ireland and Europe towards carbon neutrality.

-The topic of the webinar is smart solutions for carbon capture, storage and sequestration with presentations on a range of different solutions from climate smart forestry to industrial CO2 capture, transportation and storage.
-This is a free webinar.
+The topic of the webinar was smart solutions for carbon capture, storage and sequestration with presentations on a range of different solutions from climate smart forestry to industrial CO2 capture, transportation and storage.

 Antti Asikainen, National Resources Institute Finland (Luke)